400 E. University Street

 Many Political Science majors at The College of Wooster choose to gain hands-on experience through a professional internship in Washington D.C.
 This program offers a unique opportunity to cultivate your career goals.
 The program offers a wide variety of internship opportunities to fit almost any interest.
 Indeed, there are over 2,000 different internships to choose from.
 Students intern for two days a week on the days that they do not attend their seminar classes.
 Every student who participates in the Washington Semester program is guaranteed an internship, and many will receive multiple offers.

 This program is a one-semester program in Washington, D.C., in either the fall or spring, for juniors in good academic standing.
 The Washington Semester program features a full semester of transferable credit, including: a two-course seminar featuring weekly sessions with public and private sector decision-makers; a one-course internship in an agency or organization of the student's choice; and a research project utilizing the resources of the nation's capital.
-For more information on the Washington Semester students can contact Professor Eric Moskowitz at The College of Wooster.
+For more information visit Washington Semester.

 Drew University United Nations Semester